 Once you have made the decision to learn to drive, one of the first questions you’ll ask yourself is, how can I find a driving instructor near me?
 It might seem a little daunting at first, but there are a number of ways you can do so.

 Seek recommendations from family members and friends

-The first thing to do when you looking for a driving instructor, is to ask among your family and friends.
+The first place to start when looking for a driving instructor is to ask among your family and friends.
 If you have a family member or friend, who is learning to drive, or you know someone who has recently passed their driving test, ask them to recommend their driving instructor to you.
 A recommendation from someone you trust is the best way to find a local driving school.